 Top sustainability tips for boat owners to consider

-This one is rather obvious but making sure you recycle is an important part of any effort to be as sustainable as possible.
-If you’re heading out for the day with friends and family on a larger boat – for instance the Interboat Intender 950 Cabrio – you’ll want to ensure they are well fed and hydrated, especially in the summertime.
+This tip is rather obvious but making sure you recycle is an important part of any effort to be as sustainable as possible.
+If you’re heading out for the day with friends and family on a larger boat – for instance the Interboat Intender 950 Cabrio – you’ll want to ensure they are well fed and hydrated, especially in the summer time.
 As a result, it is likely you’ll end up with an abundance of bottles, cans and cartons at the end of the day.
-We have recycling stations within our marina, but if you don’t have access to such facilities, you could use an online directory like www.recyclenow.com – what a brilliant website!
+We have recycling stations within our marina, but if you don’t have access to such facilities, you could use an online directory like www.recyclenow.com – which is a brilliant website.

 Cut pollution

-Boat owners should also be aware that washing water from their vessels will go into the same broads and rivers they are using.
-As a result, they should look to use phosphate-free detergents and other non-toxic products when cleaning the plates, glasses and cutlery after a day on the water.
-Graywater, which also includes waste from onboard showers, is a major polluter of the marine environment.
+Boat owners should also be aware that washing water from their vessels will go into the same rivers and broads that they are using.
+As a result, boat owners should look to use phosphate-free detergents and other non-toxic products when cleaning the cutlery, crockery and glassware after a day on the water.
+Grey water, which also includes waste from onboard showers, is a major polluter of the marine environment.
 Also consider how you dispose of your sewage from your boat too.

 Eco-friendly products

-In fact, we are currently exploring alternatives to anti-foul paints, including ultrasonic systems, and look forward to bringing those solutions to market soon.
-We are delighted to stock recycled plastic docklines from Marlow Ropes too.
+We are currently exploring alternatives to anti-foul paints, including ultrasonic systems, and look forward to bringing those solutions to market soon.
+We are delighted to stock recycled plastic dock lines from Marlow Ropes too.

 Reduce fuel usage

-Reducing the amount fuel you use will benefit the environment – and this doesn’t mean cutting down on trips.
+Reducing the amount of fuel that your boat uses will benefit the environment and this doesn’t mean cutting down on trips.

-How you maintain your boat will have a huge bearing on fuel consumption and sustainability.
-For example, if you do not regularly anti-foul your boat it will suffer from a build-up of marine growth, which impacts speed and performance.
+How a boat is maintained will have a huge bearing on fuel consumption and sustainability.
+For example, if a boat is not regularly anti-fouled it will suffer from a build-up of marine growth, which impacts speed and performance.
 As a result, the engine will have to work harder and will use more fuel in the process.

 An effective maintenance programme